robert10997/relevant_chunks/README.md

-# TokenTrim
+# RelevantChunks

-TokenTrim is a Ruby gem that provides intelligent text chunking and relevance scoring using Claude/Anthropic's AI models.
+RelevantChunks is a Ruby gem that provides intelligent text chunking and relevance scoring using Claude/Anthropic's AI models.
 It features smart boundary detection and configurable overlap.

 ## Features